-A southeastern Wisconsin man has pleaded not guilty to threatening seven people, including five teenagers with a knife and loaded gun will spend 45 days in jail after agree to plea deal in Aug.
+A southeastern Wisconsin man convicted of threatening seven people, including five teenagers with a knife and loaded gun will spend 45 days in jail after agree to plea deal in Aug.

-According to court documents, it happened on May 18, 2013 at home on Brantwood Avenue, about 25 miles southeast of Phillips, in the Town of Knox.
-According to the criminal complaint, deputies were paged to that location just after 10 p.m. for the report of an armed, intoxicated man.
+According to court documents, deputies responded to a home Brantwood Avenue, about 25 miles southeast of Phillips for the report of an armed, intoxicated man.
 The incident happened May 18, 2013.

 Witnesses, ages 16 and 17, told officers they were camping during a church youth group trip when a man stumbled into their campsite, pointed a gun at them and demanded they get on their knees.
 That's when they say the man said his vehicle was stuck in the ditch they were going to help him get it out.